Thomas Stephens (Jesuit): Paixão de Cristo

 S.M.
 Tadkodkar has attributed two of the three Passion poems found in the Goa Central Library MS of the Khristapurana to Thomas Stephens.

 Recognition

-The Thomas Stephens Konknni Kendr (Thomas Stephens Konkani Centre), run by the Society of Jesus, is an institute dedicated to the study and propagation of the Konkani Language; it was founded in 1989 and located in Goa.
+The Thomas Stephens Konknni Kendr, run by the Society of Jesus, is an institute dedicated to the study and propagation of the Konkani Language; it was founded in 1989 and located in Goa.
 It was named after Father Thomas Stephens in gratitude for his contribution to the Konkani language.

 It possesses two manuscripts of the Khristapurana, one of which seems to have belonged to a certain M.G.
 Saldanha, and may have been one of the copies used by J.L.
 Saldanha while preparing his monumental 1907 edition (he speaks of a Marian Saldanha, whom he describes as an enthusiast of Puranic literature).
 Whether this M.G.
 Saldanha is the same as the well-known Goan professor and scholar Mariano Saldanha, is yet to be established.

-The Father Thomas Stephens Academy was established in 1995 in Vasai (Bassein) by Andrew J Colaco.
+The Father Thomas Stephens Academy was established in 1995 in Vasai (Bassein) by Andrew J. Colaco.